fedberry/fedberry/README.md

 ####Minimal, XFCE & LXQt release images

 The root partition is automatically re-sized when the OS is first booted.
 After re-sizing, it will automatically reboot.
 After rebooting the system will launch the 'initial-setup' utility.
 For graphical images this will occur on the display, for minimal images this will occur on the serial console.
-Failure to complete the initial-setup will prevent logging into the system.

 ####Barebone release image
 The root partition is NOT automatically re-sized at boot due to boot time and image size considerations.
 The initial-setup utility is not used for this release.